getanehAl/Windows-Penetration-Testing/README.md

    - Keep temporarily the password hash of a highly-privileged service account (e.g. Domain Admin) with a password that never expire
    - Modify temporarily ACLs
 ➤ Take over the Forest root domain
-   - Forge a Kerberos Golden Ticket (TGT) with a 'SID History' for the Forest Enterprise Admins group
+   - Forge a Kerberos Golden Ticket (TGT) with a 'SID History' for the Forest 'Enterprise Admins' group
    - Forge an inter-realm trust ticket (cross-domain trust kerberos ticket) and then create TGS for the services LDAP/CIFS/HOST/... in the parent domain
 ➤ Take over other Windows domains due to password re-use across domains for high privileged accounts ➤ Take over other Windows domains thanks to AD Forest Trusts and/or misconfiguration (e.g. the group 'Domain Admins' of the domain A is member of the group 'Domain Admins' of the domain B)